 Google offers an ad server in two variants – Google DFP for Small Business (completely free) and Google DFP Premium.
 Here’s a detailed guide to set up Google DFP for Small Business.

-Sidenote: If you need to know the basics and terminologies involved, you can refer the part I of our post here.
+Sidenote: If you need to know the basics and terminologies involved, you can refer to the part I of our post here.
 Also, we’ll be using Google DFP and Google Ad Manager interchangeably throughout the post.

 How to Set up Google DFP for Small Business?